 The Restaurant is Closed on the Following Days

-New Year's Day, Fourth of July, Thanksgiving Eve, Thanksgiving Day, Christmas Eve and Christmas Day and New Year's Day.
+New Year's Day, Fourth of July, Thanksgiving Eve, Thanksgiving Day, Christmas Eve and Christmas Day and New Year's Eve and New Year's Day.